Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh caught a chicken using a dead alligator as bait.
+Jayesh knows what Scotty doesn't.

-Updated on: [13/12/2024]
+Updated on: [14/12/2024]
 <!-- #jokeEnd -->